In our design practice we rely heavily on three tools, serving these functions:

 - Site specific fire risk

-The majority of sectors are relative to north (in the northern hemisphere) or south (in the southern hemisphere) and therefore are easiest to map out on your base map.
+In the northern hemisphere, most sectors relate to the north portion of a property (in the southern hemisphere, they relate to the south) and therefore are easiest to map out on your base map.
 Here is an example of a sector map that will give you a sense of how they are built.

-Sectors like wind and sun cannot be ignored as nearly every element relies on good access or protection from wind or sun.
+Sectors like wind, sun, and water cannot be ignored as nearly every element relies on good access to, or protection from, these forces.

 Good design is all about the optimization of energy flows!